andrewrothstein/valve-infra/README.md

 worry about X11 forwarding from QEMU to the host if you wish to see a graphical QEMU window, which can be handy.
 WIP.

-Push the container for validation,

-    podman push --tls-verify=false localhost:8088/mupuf/valve-infra/valve-infra-$(whoami):latest

-Now, run a virtual gateway machine, which will boot directly into this container,
+We are now ready to start our virtual gateway machine, which will boot directly into the container we built in the previous section:

 	make SSH_ID_KEY=~/.ssh/vivian REGISTRY=10.0.2.2:8088 CONTAINER=mupuf/valve-infra/valve-infra-$(whoami):latest FARM_NAME=$(whoami)-farm GITLAB_REGISTRATION_TOKEN=...
 GITLAB_URL=https://gitlab.freedesktop.org vivian